The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - wheat vermicelli (looks for it on the pasta aisle).

-- DO NOT use the flat, dry, somewhat curly egg noodles that you find on the pasta aisle for this chicken chow mein.
+- DO NOT use the flat, dry, somewhat curly egg noodles you find on the pasta aisle for this recipe.
 They simply will not work.
+Just think, when you’ve had this dish at Chinese restaurants, do they serve it with the curly noodles?
+Nope, not even close.

 Cook’s Note – Chicken Chow Mein:

-- If you’re feeling adventurous, then try a spicy garlic (chili garlic sauce) or sesame oil blend to add a little kick to these chicken chow mein noodles!
+- If you’re feeling adventurous, try spicy garlic (chili garlic sauce) or sesame oil blend to add a little kick to these chicken chow mein noodles!

 - Leftover noodles will keep, in an airtight container in the refrigerator, for up to 3 days.